ironSource/aircon/README.md

 Enum configs
 --------
-A common usecase is converting a remotley configured int/String to an Enum:
+A common use case is converting a remotely configured int/String to an Enum:
 ```java
 public enum TextLocation {
    @RemoteIntValue(0) BOTTOM,